-FIG 6: The sheet of paper shown in FIG 5 aboved, folded along the three intersecting lines.
+FIG 6: The sheet of paper shown in FIG 5 above, folded along the three intersecting lines.
 Note that one fold is in the opposite direction to the other two.
-The original impossibility theorem concerning two folds was mis-stated: it did not allow for the impossibility to be "undone" by a third fold.
+The original impossibility theorem concerning two folds was mis-stated: it did not allow for the impossibility to be "removed" by a third fold.

 Reminder: this paper is part of a larger discussion of abilities of humans (and perhaps future robots) to make discoveries, reflect on them, and discover that they are mathematical truths (e.g. truths of geometry or topology).

 Most non-mathematicians will simply treat the impossibility as an empirical discovery, until they reflect on whether there could be a counter example, e.g. where walls are made of different materials making previously impossible configurations possible.
 (How do you know, in some cases, that the material used cannot make any difference.?)

 Your challenge now is to realise that impossibilities discovered are not just contingent facts about particular pieces of paper, e.g. the impossibility of just two folds meeting in the same surface, when the surface is not folded flat along the folds.